 a.
 The control point acts as an administration and briefing area and is the point where all visitors shall arrive.
 Ideally it should be on level, well-drained land and have vehicle access and preferably some shade.
-The entire area of the control point and administrative areas shall be cleared regardless of whether the control point is located in a suspected hazardous area (SHA) or not.
+The entire area of the control point shall be cleared using appropriate methodology approved in the implementation plan regardless of whether the control point is located in a suspected hazardous area (SHA) or not.
 The location of the control point shall be a minimum of one hundred metres from the baseline of the hazardous area.
 This distance shall be increased depending on the perceived threat that may result from fragmentation should a high order detonation occur.